Welcome to Fall 2018 Professional Development Week!

 - Fall 2019: August 9 - 15

-About the Professional Development Program… The Faculty Development Committee recognizes that our own faculty and staff are the best source of knowledge and information on a variety of topics, and encourages individuals to submit workshop proposals for the Spring semester.
-The workshop proposal process is completely online, and the proposal form can be accessed at the following link: http://app.canyons.edu/offices/PD/FLEX/Forms/Workshop/ .
+The Faculty Professional Development Committee recognizes that our own faculty and staff are the best source of knowledge and information on a variety of topics, and encourages individuals to submit workshop proposals for the Spring semester.
+The workshop proposal process is completely online, and the proposal form can be accessed online at www.mylearningplan.com (please see the "forms" section).
 You are invited submit a workshop proposal that addresses one of the following District strategic goals:

 - Teaching and Learning